alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/integrated-example/docs/en/kubernetes-deployment.md

 ![](https://my-img-1.oss-cn-hangzhou.aliyuncs.com/image-20221016143342664.png)

-Since the consumption rate and interval of the `integrated-consumer` consumer module is configured in Nacos before, the application will simulate 1000 "like" requests when clicking the button, `integrated-provider` will deliver 1000 requests to the Broker, and the consumer module will consume them according to the configured consumption rate, and update the database with the product data of the likes, simulating the characteristics of RocketMQ to cut the peaks and fill the valleys under high traffic.
+Since the consumption rate and interval of the `integrated-praise-consumer` consumer module is configured in Nacos before, the application will simulate 1000 "like" requests when clicking the button, `integrated-praise-provider` will deliver 1000 requests to the Broker, and the consumer module will consume them according to the configured consumption rate, and update the database with the product data of the likes, simulating the characteristics of RocketMQ to cut the peaks and fill the valleys under high traffic.

 You can see that the number of likes in the database is being dynamically updated.